MrAirspace/aircraft-flight-schedules/README.md

 Since the datasets contain flights per aircraft (per quarter of a year), if you want to extract historic flights to/from a certain airport, you need to extract those from all aircraft flight files - matching your airport in the aircraft its origin/destination columns.
 If you need support with this, please get in touch.
 I can also offer enhanced datasets.

+# How to Extract Flights for a Certain Airline?
+///

 # Detailed Data and Support
 If you require specfic data or analyses, you can contact me, details in my github profile.
 More detailed datasets available upon request include updated departure/arrival times for those cases where the aircraft track was not complete (1), on/off-block instead of RWY times (2), used RWY per flight (3), among other data.
 Furthermore, advanced passenger estimates per flight (4) taking into consideration the type of flight, time of day, etc can be provided upon request.